Top Alternatives to Nearshore Software Development

 How is Teilur Talent different from other tech recruiting companies in LATAM?

 At Teilur Talent, we take a mission-focused approach to recruiting, ensuring that our candidates are aligned with your company's vision and goals.
 Unlike other tech recruiting companies in LATAM, who may focus solely on technical skills, we prioritize the cultural fit and dedication of our team members to your company.
 For this reason, we do not support project contractor or freelancer roles.
 Instead, we focus on fully devoted team members who will help you achieve long-term success.
-If you are looking for freelancers to complete one-off projects, you probably are better off going to companies like fiver.com, toptal.com or upwork.com.

 2